-How To Make a Free Chain Brush in Procreate?
+How To Make a Chain Brush in Procreate?

-Let me walk you through the process of creating a custom Procreate chain brush:
+Let me walk you through the process of creating a downloadable Procreate chain brush:

 1. First, I open Procreate and head to the brush library.